rubik/mando/docs/usage.rst

 Note that the original name will be discarded and won't be usable.

+.. _docstring-style:

 Other Docstring Formats
 ~~~~~~~~~~~~~~~~~~~~~~~

 There are three commonly accepted formats for docstrings.
 The Sphinx docstring,
 and the mando dialect of Sphinx described in this documentation are treated
-equally and is the default documentation style named "rest" for REStructured
+equally and is the default documentation style named ``rest`` for REStructured
 Text.
-The other two available styles are "numpy" and "google".
+The other two available styles are ``numpy`` and ``google``.
 This allows
-projects that use mando, but already have docstrings in these other formats to
+projects that use mando, but already have docstrings in these other formats not
-not have to convert the docstrings.
+to have to convert the docstrings.

 An example of using a Numpy formatted docstring in mando::

     @command(doctype='numpy')
     def simple_numpy_docstring(arg1, arg2="string"):
         '''One line summary.

         Extended description.

         Parameters
         ----------
         arg1 : int
             Description of `arg1`
         arg2 : str
             Description of `arg2`

         Returns
         -------
         str